-The study was published in the esteemed JAMA, Journal of American Medical Association, December 9, 2009.
-If you’d like to read the entire article, click: Soy Food Intake & Breast Cancer Survival 2009 study.
+The study was published in the esteemed Journal of American Medical Association (JAMA) on December 9, 2009.
+If you’d like to read the entire article, here it is: Soy Food Intake & Breast Cancer Survival 2009 study.

-The objective of the study, called the Shanghai Breast Cancer Survival Study (“the Study”) was to evaluate the association of the intake of soy foods after a breast cancer diagnosis.
+The objective of the study, called the Shanghai Breast Cancer Survival Study was to evaluate the association of the intake of soy foods after a breast cancer diagnosis.
 It was quite a large study – over 5,000 female breast cancer survivors aged 20-70 years with diagnoses between March 2002-April 2006 were followed up through June 2009.
 It was one of the largest population-based studies of breast cancer survival when it was published.
-See the Study for all of the relevant details.
+I’d encourage you to read it, it’s interesting.

 Many are Confused About Whether Soy is Safe or Not

-I’m writing about this today, some 3 years after publication, because there still seems to be quite a lot of confusion about the role of soy’s phytoestrogens (plant estrogens) among breast cancer survivors and those actively battling it.
-We are told to be wary of too much soy – that because soy’s phytoestrogens can supposedly act as weak estrogens, those who had estrogen receptor positive tumors (meaning estrogen appeared to fuel the growth of the tumors) should exercise caution and not eat too much soy.
+I’m writing about this today, some 3 years after publication, because there still seems to be quite a lot of confusion about the role of soy’s phytoestrogens (plant-based estrogens) among breast cancer survivors and those actively battling breast cancer.
+We are often told by our doctors and their nurses to be wary of too much soy.
+Their advice is well-meaning, but flawed – that because the phytoestrogens in soy can supposedly act as weak estrogens, those who had estrogen receptor positive tumors (meaning estrogen appeared to fuel the growth of the tumors) should exercise caution and not eat too much soy.